techreturners/scala_coding_exercises/README.md

 **NOTE:** Installing different pieces of software often feels like a painful part of picking up a new language.
 If you have any problems at all please do get in touch with us 🙂

+## Getting started

+Once you've got Java and Scala installed you can make a start.

+Before you do please make sure to watch the getting [started video](TBC) as it walks you through instructions for getting started and the first exercise.

+Once you have had a watch of the video you can head over to [activity 1](./docs/activity_1.md)